liamthetate/ms3-mini-project-redux/README.md

 >I want a quick way to get in contact with the creator.

-It's right at the bottom of the start page.
+It's not obvious but it's at the bottom of the start page.

 <br/>